Bella Hadid Flaunts Major Cleavage In Long, Black Dress In New Photo

 Supermodel Bella Hadid recently took to her Instagram account and posted a new picture and a video from her Vogue Greece photo shoot which left her fans absolutely mesmerized.

-In the snap, Bella could be seen donning a long black gown which looked extremely glamorous and stunning but what captured fans’s interest more was the plunging neckline of the outfit which allowed the 22-year-old model to flaunt an ample amount of cleavage and major side boob — a move which set pulses racing.
+In the snap, Bella could be seen donning a long, black gown which looked extremely glamorous and stunning but what captured fans’ interest more was the plunging neckline of the outfit which allowed the 22-year-old model to flaunt an ample amount of cleavage and major side boob — a move which set pulses racing.

 In terms of her beauty looks, Bella gelled back her tresses and let them down while opting for a side parting to pull off a very sexy look.
 In terms of her makeup, it appears as if she opted for a full face of makeup but it couldn’t be clearly seen as the picture was not up-close enough to reveal that.
 In terms of accessories, Bella opted for some gold drop earrings and some stunning, broad gold bracelets.